-If you follow technology-focused news sites and blogs, you've likely seen a number of articles heralding the arrival of bots.
-And as the conversation continues to unfold around this emerging technology, it's hard not to wonder what to make of it.
-Many people don’t even know what a bot is, let alone understand how or why they should be using it.
+If you work in customer service, or follow the latest in technology news, then you've likely seen a number of articles heralding the arrival of bots.
+And, as the conversation continues to unfold around this emerging technology, it's hard not to wonder what to make of it.
+Many people are just learning now what a bot is, let alone understand how or why they should be using it.

 But the potential for bots is pretty enormous.
 If tech innovators and bot start ups have their way, there's a good chance bots will significantly impact your online life, and the way you do your job.